Evaluation automation is phase-gated by comprehension

 Scope limits

-• In hard-oracle domains (compilers, strict schemas, deterministic tests), comprehension can be shorter because failure is already legible.
+• In hard-oracle domains (compilers, strict schemas, deterministic tests), comprehension can be shorter or partly automated when the proposer has rich diagnostic traces, not just scalar scores.

 • In soft-oracle domains (writing quality, strategic reasoning, product judgment), comprehension is load-bearing and usually human-led.